 As well as the one-day course, you will get a comprehensive guide to leading your workshops, access to all the resources on this site, and a free resource pack to help you engage young people in your workshops, when you complete our online form to tell us you have a workshop set up.
-You also get a free year's subscription to Brake's Road Safety Forum, giving you updates on road safety research from around the globe through our acclaimed Target Zero ebulletin and a website.
+You also get a free year’s membership to Brake Professional, giving you updates on road safety research from around the globe through our acclaimed Target Zero ebulletin and a website.

 Forthcoming course dates and prices

 - Wednesday 11 March 2015 - Edinburgh

 - Tuesday 21 April 2015 - Birmingham